Compiled by the Road Trip Alberta team

 Not only is the dam a beautiful viewpoint it is a deeply important structure for all of the farmers and communities in the area.
 The EID (Eastern Irrigation District) offers a tour of the Bassano Dam that is utterly fascinating.

-Learn about how water is distributed in the area, how technology and innovation is changing, how the area uses water and you can even experience the dam from underneath!
+Learn about how water is distributed in the area, how technology and innovation are changing, and how the area uses water and you can even experience the dam from underneath!
 The tour is very unique and is free to book by contacting the EID.
 The dam has a profound effect on so many other things we visited in the area including the Aqueduct, lakes, and even the local distillery.
 (You’ll be an irrigation expert by the end of the tour!)

 Areas of the dam are always open to the public; you can walk or drive across anytime and there are picnic tables available near the viewpoint.